DougallWinship/deform/docs/Examples.md

 #### Out of scope
 * DB model systems can easily be used but are not directly supported.
+* Validation is the responsibility of the user, however there are
+ - a validateFormData(...) method in the FormModel class which can be overloaded.
-* Validation is the responsibility of the user, however there is a convenient setErrors(...) method to which any validation errors can be sent, this matches fields to their Component and displays any issues.
+ - a setErrors(...) method form manually specifying any form errors, which matches fields to their Component and displays any issues.